 \subsection{Efficient DLM Sampling Methods}

-The efficiency of DLMs stems from their ability to generate multiple tokens in parallel \citep{dus, Yu2025DimpleDD,hong2025wide,huang2025pc}.
-Some work accelerates this process by setting a fixed threshold, such as Fast-dLLM \citep{Wu2025FastdLLMTA}, WINO \citep{hong2025wide}, and EB-Sampler \citep{ebsampler}.
-However, attempting to unmask multiple tokens in each step degrades the final output quality \citep{Li2025ASO, Zhang2025ASO, Wu2025FastdLLMTA}.
-Moreover, ReMDM \citep{remdm} proposes a phased sampler that can remask the generated tokens during one of the generation phases.
-However, the aforementioned methods do not perform well on code generation tasks.
+The efficiency of DLMs stems from their ability to generate multiple tokens in parallel \cite{dus, Yu2025DimpleDD,hong2025wide,huang2025pc}.
+Some studies accelerates this process by setting a fixed threshold, such as Fast-dLLM \cite{Wu2025FastdLLMTA}, WINO \cite{hong2025wide}, and EB-Sampler \cite{ebsampler}.
+However, attempting to unmask multiple tokens in each step degrades the final output quality \cite{Li2025ASO, Zhang2025ASO, Wu2025FastdLLMTA}.
+Moreover, ReMDM \cite{remdm} proposes a phased sampler that can remask the generated tokens during one of the generation phases.
+However, the aforementioned methods are less effective on code generation tasks.

 To the best of our knowledge, we are the first to combine adaptive acceleration and backtracking enhanced remasking to achieve improvement for both inference speed and output quality in DLM sampling.